flexmonster/pivot-django/README.md

 git clone https://github.com/flexmonster/pivot-django.git && cd pivot-django
 ```

+2. Run the following command:

+    - On Windows:

+    ```bash
+    py manage.py migrate
+    ```
+    - On macOS or Ubuntu/Linux:

+    ```bash
+    python3 manage.py migrate
+    ```

+This will create database tables for the default Django apps used in the project.
+[Learn more about the migrate command](https://docs.djangoproject.com/en/5.0/ref/django-admin/#migrate).

-2. Run the sample project:
+3. Run the sample project:

     - On Windows: